 This is a copy of a sketch made by William Clark in February 1806, while Expedition members were at Fort Clatsop near the mouth of the Columbia River.
 The drawing depicts coho salmon (Oncorhynchus kisutch), which Clark identified as a “white salmon trout.”
 It is one of many …

-Yelleppit and the Walla Walla
+Yelleppit and the Walla Wallas

-Ronda, James P. Lewis and Clark among the Indians.
-Norman, Okla., 1984.
+Ronda, James P. Lewis and Clark Among the Indians.
+Norman: University of Oklahoma Press, 1984.

 Related Historical Records

 This entry was last updated on March 30, 2021